-Leadership development at NEA is now evolving to have its own language and standards, its own following, and brand.
-More and more, leadership development is being defined as a journey, not as episodic events.
+Leadership development at NEA continues to evolve to have its own language, standards, following, and brand.
+More and more, leadership development is being defined as a journey, rather than episodic events.
 More importantly, the definition of leadership is expanding and changing.
-Leadership is no longer necessarily defined by an elected role or position, but by key characteristics, actions and influences used to lead within and beyond the Association and in the education profession.
+Leadership is no longer necessarily defined by an elected role or position, but by key characteristics, actions and influences used to lead within and beyond the Association and in our nation's public schools, colleges, and universities.

-The catalyst for this change is a new set of NEA leadership competencies that encourage and support the leadership of self, the leadership of others, and the leadership of the Association.
+The catalyst for this change is a set of NEA leadership competencies that encourage and support the leadership of self, the leadership of others, and the leadership of the Association.